svanas/migratooor/README.md

 It does not.
 Unless you use a smart contract wallet, there is no way to reduce the number of transactions.
 This app simply makes the process less tedious.

-## What networks does this thing support?
+## What networks does this app support?

 At the time of this writing, migratooor supports the following [EVM-compatible](https://chainlist.org) networks:
 * [Ethereum](https://ethereum.org)